RollPitchYall/HID-RC-Car-Remote/README.md

 ## Development

 Want to contribute?
 Great!
-I'm new to github, you are welcome to make a pull request or whatever its called.
+You are welcome to make a pull request.

 ## License